Best SLP Degree Programs in Missouri

 Online & Campus Based - Visit Website

-• 66 total credit hours
+• 66 credit hours total.

-• First year residential, second year online
+• Second year online coursework.

 Doctorate - Master of Science in Speech-Language Pathology